contensis/experience-engine/packages/react/README.md

 export default ExampleHomePage;
 ```

-We have replaced the `<HeroBanner>` JSX with the `<Personalize>` component.
-The component takes the `variants` from the Entry as a prop.
+1. Replace component `<HeroBanner>` with `<Personalize>` component
+2. `variants` prop is the repeating component Entry data
+3. `render` prop or JSX children is the component(s) for rendering the personalized variant

-One content variant will be chosen based on the current visitor's active audiences.
+One content variant will be chosen based on the current visitor's active audiences

+If the current visitor is not a member of any audiences in the `variants` array, the component will pick the default variant to render from either

+- the `defaultContent` prop
+- a default variant from the `variants` array
+  <br>(the first variant with no audiences defined)

-The chosen variant will be provided to the `render` component (or children) with the render props supplied for a single variant of the component - the same as if the component was being rendered with regular, non-personalized content (as in the original/previous example).
+The chosen variant will be provided to the `render` component (or JSX children) with render props for a single variant of the component - the same as if the component was being rendered with regular, non-personalized content (as in the previous example).

 ## Personalize anything